MasrourTawfik/chat-gi-iads/docs/source/Study_case_Mistral_Yassine.rst

    :alt: Alternative text for the image

-i.
-Click on the “+Add Models” button on the right side panel. ii.
+i.  on the “+Add Models” button on the right side panel. ii.
 Search for your model and click on the Plus button to add it. iii.
 Select the correct variation “7b-v0.1-hf” and the version. iv.
 After that, copy the directory path and add it to your notebook.

 .. figure:: 12.png